patrick-frake/Coffee-Brew-Sales-Analysis/README.md

 - **Reconsider Low Performers:** Products like Robusta Dark and Medium underperform in both AOV and revenue.
 Reevaluate the price of these products or bundle them with other items to increase sales.

 ### Country Level Growth Optimization:
-- **Invest in the US Market:** With 78.6% of total sales and growth in AOC and order count, the US should be the primary focus.
-Continue to focus on the US by updating the loyalty program, focusing on Q4 promotions to capitalize on the surge, and new products specific to the US.
+- **Invest in the US Market:** With 78.6% of total sales and growth in AOV and order count, the US should be the primary focus.
+Continue to focus on the US by updating the loyalty program, focusing on Q4 promotions to capitalize on the seasonality, and  adding new products specific to the US.

 - **Capture Ireland’s New Customers:** In 2021, Ireland showed 60%+ increase in order volume, but a 24% drop in AOV.
 Take advantage of the increase in new customers by trying to convert them to loyalty members.
 The drop in AOV might suggest price sensitivity, so consider loyalty conversion offers and discounts after spending thresholds.